basuhoward/krigsvold.org/heraldry.md

 connection to Antarctic exploration and support staff underpins the heraldic symbols of the Barony of Matikonis.

-{% include figure.html placement="right" width="6"
-   image="armorial/matikonis.svg"
-   alt="Arms of the Barony of Matikonis" cap="Arms of the Barony of Matikonis" %}

 The coat of arms of the Barony of Matikonis incorporates elements that reflect both the Antarctic legacy and the Lithuanian heritage of the
 namesake:

 > Per pale Gules and Vert, an oak tree Counterchanged fructed Or.
 Crest--Arising
 > from an eastern crown, an oak sprig Proper fructed Or.
-Supporters--At dexter,
-> a sea-unicorn Gules; at sinister, a sea-unicorn Vert; both rampant, scaled and
-> armed Argent, horned and crined Or, gorged with an eastern crown Or, standing
-> upon a compartment of snow-covered rocks.
-Motto--_Amžinai budėkime_,
+Motto--_Amžinai
-> Lithuanian for "Let us stand guard forever."
+> budėkime_, Lithuanian for "Let us stand guard forever."

 The heraldic elements chosen for the Barony of Matikonis intertwine the personal history of William P. Matikonis with broader themes of heritage and duty.
 The oak tree, a national symbol of strength in Lithuania, underscores the resilience required in Antarctic conditions and serves as a metaphor for the steadfast support staff who enable exploration and scientific achievements.

-The use of mythical sea-unicorns as supporters adds a layer of narrative about the mysteries and wonders of the Antarctic, often perceived as a remote and mythical place itself.
 These elements together create a coat of arms that is rich in symbolism and narrative depth, celebrating the spirit of exploration and the cultural heritage of the barony's namesake.